aboyce/vim/README.md

 - `<relative line number> j` to jump down to that relative line number
 - `<relative line number> k` to jump up to that relative line number

+#### Jumping Horizontally

+- `f` will enter 'find' mode, you can then type another letter to jump to it
+  - `F` will do the same but backwards
+- `t` will enter 'to' mode, you can then type another letter to jump to that letter
+  - `T` will do the same but backwards

+Rather than repeating the same `fa`, `fa` to keep jumping to the next one:

+- `;` will jump to the next instance
+- `,` will jump back to the previous instance

 ## Navigation